mikavilpas/blink-ripgrep.nvim/README.md

 and your computer's specifications, the search can be fast or slow.
 Here are a few things you can do to improve performance:

+- Use the experimental git grep backend by setting the `future_features.backend = "gitgrep"` option (see above).
+This can be faster in medium/large projects.
 - Set the `prefix_min_len` option to a larger number avoid starting a search for very short words.
 This can prevent unnecessary searches and improve performance.